NBA Legend Magic Johnson ‘Not Sacred’ Of Golden State Warriors, Says L.A. Lakers Are ‘Solid Team’

 Magic Johnson believes players like LeBron James, Rajon Rondo, and JaVale McGee will bring a championship mentality to the Lakers.
 The Lakers earned plenty of criticisms when they signed Rondo, McGee, and Lance Stephenson.
 None of those players were accurate shooters, making them an odd fit with James.

 However, Johnson said that they properly consulted James with every move they make this offseason.
 Both NBA greats have agreed that they can’t beat the Warriors on their own game so they are currently doing some experiments that could possibly put an end to Golden State’s dynasty.
-A previously Inquisitr article revealed that the Lakers are planning to create their own version of Warriors’ “Death Lineup” with James, Kyle Kuzma, Brandon Ingram, Josh Hart, and Lonzo Ball.
+A previous Inquisitr article revealed that the Lakers are planning to create their own version of Warriors’ “Death Lineup” with James, Kyle Kuzma, Brandon Ingram, Josh Hart, and Lonzo Ball.

 As of now, it remains unknown if the Lakers can find success next season.
 However, most NBA fans are surely thrilled to see the Purple and Gold back from being a competitive team once again.